 A young Welsh girl, barely more than child, saves up her money for six years, then walks 26 miles though a remote valley to buy a Bible from the local minister, only to find all his Bibles have been allocated to others.
 It could be the tear-jerking start to a romantic Victorian novel, but the story is true and it's not stretching hyperbole to suggest that - in a roundabout way - it changed the history of the world.

 The famous walk took place in 1800.
 It was a route done regularly by others in the area, including Mari's own father, who would walk to Bala on a Saturday evening, staying overnight to hear the Methodist preachers in the market place on Sunday and then walk home.
-Mari's mother put some bread and cheese in a bag, and also her clogs, suggesting that at least part of the walk was done barefoot.
-The clogs would be neede for meeting the minister.
+Mari's mother put some bread and cheese in a bag, and also her clogs, suggesting that much of the walk was done barefoot.
+The clogs would be needed for meeting the minister.

 Situated on the shores of Llyn Tegid (better known to tourists as Lake Bala), the town is best known for the life and ministry of the Rev. Thomas Charles (1755-1814).
 Born at Abercywyn, near St Clears in Carmarthenshire, Charles was converted under the ministry of Daniel Rowland at Newchapel in 1773.
 He studied for the Anglican ministry at Llandowror and then at Oxford University.